MichaelSolati/geofirestore-js/README.md

 `ready` fires once when this query's initial state has been loaded from the server.
 The `ready` event will fire after all other events associated with the loaded data have been triggered. `ready` will fire again once each time `updateCriteria()` is called, after all new data is loaded and all other new events have been fired.

+`error` fires when this query's throws an Error.
+When an Error is thrown, no other listeners will work.

 `key_entered` fires when a key enters this query.
 This can happen when a key moves from a location outside of this query to one inside of it or when a key is written to `GeoFirestore` for the first time and it falls within this query.

 `key_exited` fires when a key moves from a location inside of this query to one outside of it.
 If the key was entirely removed from `GeoFirestore`, both the document and distance passed to the `callback` will be `null`.